 Fig. 3 demonstrates that the neural network does not suffer from over-fitting when image augmentation is used.
-This is a well known principle, as image augmentation enlarges your training dataset such that the network cannot over-fit by learning the correct classification to the individual training images.
+This is a well known principle, as image augmentation enlarges the training dataset such that the network cannot over-fit by learning the correct classification to the individual training images.
 We believe that image augmentation stops the later layers of the network from over-fitting so that they can continue effectively learning once the earlier layers have converged on their feature detectors.
 Therefore, explicitly forcing later layers of the network to learn their weights after earlier layers is not necessary when image augmentation is being used.

-Because image augmentation boosted the performance of the CNN from 75% to 85%, image augmentation should definitely be preferred over progressive reinitialisation.
+Because image augmentation boosted the performance of the CNN from 75% to 85%, image augmentation should definitely be preferred over progressive reinitialisation as a technique for increasing a network's accuracy.
 However, CNNs can be applied to tasks not involving images and thus, image augmentation is not always an option.
 It is in these cases where progressive reinitialisation might be preferred over image augmentation as a method to boost the performance of a CNN during training.